edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 #include "game_system.hpp"
 #include "game_parameters.hpp"

-//renaming with using holds only for the current context (here the whole file) using param = Parameters; //renaming the struct Parameters into param to have a more compact and readable code using gs = GameSystem; //renaming the struct GameSystem into gs to have a more compact and readable code
+//renaming with using holds only for the current scope (here the whole file) using param = Parameters; //renaming the struct Parameters into param to have a more compact and readable code using gs = GameSystem; //renaming the struct GameSystem into gs to have a more compact and readable code